-I created this website back in 2018, originally targeting a 1200 calorie per day diet.
+I created this website back in 2018 (link to original plan for first 21 days is here: 2018 1200 CALORIE PLAN, originally targeting a 1200 calorie per day diet.
 As I have been unable to stick to this level of restriction, but I have also been unsuccessful at losing weight by trying to intuitively "eat right" without calorie-count based meal-planning, I am renewing my use of the site but increasing the calories to 1500.

-My high weight in 2018 was around 216 pounds and I have started over many times after settling into a long plateau around 190, but resolve to only add new weeks and add notes every day on my latest approach starting in late 2025.
+My high weight in 2018 was around 216 pounds, though previously I had gotten as high as a number in the 220s, and I have started over many times after settling into a long plateau around 190, but resolve to only add new weeks and add notes every day on my latest approach starting in late 2025.
+Even when I fail, the record will remain.

 - If choosing to add exercise, which I recommend since it can counteract at least 500 unintended calories a week, add it extremely incrementally, until it becomes a habit.
 Then add more.
 I started at a mere 15 minutes of walking a day in November of 2024 and now average over 30 minutes a day plus have increased my weight lifting routine from 5 pound weights to 8 pound weights in that time, and just started adding in a modest amount of situps.